TomHarrop/tomharrop.github.io/resume.md

 ----

 > I am a post-doctoral researcher with a background in bioinformatics, genetics and molecular biology and interests in data science and research relating to agriculture.
-I have advanced programming skills in `R`, `Python` and shell scripting.
-I am experienced working in molecular, plant, animal and medical laboratories and installing, maintaining and using computers running Unix, Linux and MacOS.
+I mainly work in `R`, `Python` and shell scripting.
+I have experience in molecular, plant, animal and medical laboratories and installing, maintaining and using computers running Unix, Linux and MacOS.

 ----